Biography

 All I did in primary school, really, was read.
 I'd prowl the library every morning and afternoon (usually gravitating to the fiction section) and devour every story I could find.
 This was academically beneficial, but socially isolating—I didn't have many friends and spent most of my recreational time alone.

-Secondary school was similar, although in the latter years I came out of my shell and made quite a few friends.
-I still communicate with two regularly.
+Secondary school was similar, although in the latter years I came out of my shell and made quite a few connections.
+I still communicate with one regularly.

 Early adulthood & university